damianruelmusic/damianruel-site/content/pages/index.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    title: >-
+    title: damianruel's page
-      I’m a musician, writer, artist and a bunch of other creative titles and buzz words.
     subtitle: >-
-      I would love to share my thoughts and art and voice with the world.
-Thank you for reading even this much into it, you can continue to scroll down to see more details and credentials about my creations.
+      a musician, writer, artist and a bunch of other creative titles and buzz words.
     styles:
       self:
         height: auto